St Martin's Church, Bole: Clays Group of Churches

-The Church of England church and the Methodist chapel in North Wheatley are now known as "Church in Wheatley".
-At South Wheatley there are ruins of the church of St Helen.
+The Church of England church and the Methodist chapel in North Wheatley entered into a single sharing agreement and became "The Church in Wheatley".
+Sadly, due to cost prohibitive repairs, the Methodist Chapel was sold in 2023 as a housing development.
+At South Wheatley there are ruins of the church of St Helen..
+St Martin, North Leverton, and All Saints, South Leverton, along with the Methodist Chapel form "The Church in the Levertons".

 Clergy

 The Clays Group has the one Vicar, the Team Vicar, Rev M Cantrill who has the responsibility of all the above parishes.
 He is an ordained Church of England and Methodist Minister.
 He has the responsibility of Grove Street Methodist church, Retford.
 The Clays Group has a Lay Reader.